DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 ## retryTestPages

-If this option is enabled, TestCafe registers a Service Worker that retries failed network requests for the starting test page.
-If a request does not succeed within ten retries, the test fails.
+If this option is enabled, TestCafe retries failed network requests for webpages it navigates.
+The retry limit is ten times.

 ```json
 {